 VW Settlement - Nevada Mitigation Fund

-A Partial Settlement and Consent Decree has been finalized between the U.S. Justice Department, the Volkswagen (VW) Corporation and its subsidiaries regarding the installation and use of emission testing defeat devices in over 500,000 turbocharged direct injection (“TDI”) 2.0 liter diesel engine vehicles sold and operated in the U.S. beginning in 2009.
-In addition to other requirements, the Consent Decree requires VW to invest $2.7 billion into an Environmental Mitigation Trust to fund projects intended to offset the excess emissions of nitrous oxides (NOx) caused by the subject vehicles and in general reduce NOx emissions in areas more affected by this pollutant.
+Partial Settlement and Consent Decrees have been finalized between the U.S. Justice Department, the Volkswagen Corporation and its subsidiaries (collectively, VW) regarding the installation and use of emission testing defeat devices in more than 590,000 turbocharged direct injection (“TDI”) 2.0 and 3.0 liter diesel engine vehicles sold and operated in the U.S. beginning in 2009.
+In addition to other requirements, the Consent Decree requires VW to invest $2.925 billion into an Environmental Mitigation Trust to fund projects intended to offset the excess emissions of nitrous oxides (NOx) caused by the subject vehicles and in general reduce NOx emissions in areas more affected by this pollutant.

 Nevada expects to receive $24.8 million from the Environmental Mitigation Trust between 2017 and 2027 ($22.25 million from the 2.0 liter consent decree and $2.6 million from the 3.0 liter consent decree).
-The Nevada Division of Environmental Protection (NDEP) was selected to be the lead agency on behalf of the State responsible for applying to become a beneficiary of the Mitigation Fund.
-NDEP must develop a Beneficiary Mitigation Plan that specifies how these funds will be distributed to eligible projects in order to achieve the maximum air quality benefits for the people of Nevada.
-NDEP must also develop the administrative structure and fiscal elements of the state-wide grant program we are calling the Nevada VW Fund.
+The Nevada Division of Environmental Protection (NDEP) was selected to be the lead agency on behalf of the state and is responsible for applying to become a Beneficiary of the Mitigation Trust fund.
+The NDEP must then develop and submit a Beneficiary Mitigation Plan that specifies how these funds will be distributed to eligible projects in order to achieve the maximum air quality benefits for the people of Nevada.
+The NDEP must also develop the administrative structure and fiscal elements of the statewide grant program.

 Timeline and Next Steps